Sprint Reviews with Marp: Presentations as Code¶

 ~/tools/plantuml-snapshot.jar - Create

-deck.md: Start with the frontmatter block from above, add---separators for slides - Create
+deck.md: Start with the frontmatter block from above, add---separators for slides - Pick your

 Makefile: Wire upmarpandplantumlcommands - Run the workflow: Agent → data →